 Create a Global Filter

-To create a global filter:
+Perform the following steps to create a global filter:

-- Navigate to Administration > Analytics > Dashboard Builder.
+- Navigate to Administration > Dashboard Builder.

 - Open or edit a dashboard.